RevelerMediaServices/rall/README.md

   Variable and function declarations are moved to the top of their containing scope.\
 #### Lexical
 > The word "lexical" refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
 Nested functions have access to variables declared in their outer scope.\
-  From declared until the function ends.
+From declared until the function ends.\
+1. Child functions contain the scope of the parent function.

 > Block Scoping (let and const) - Non Hoisted\
 Until the next } is reached.

 ### Passing by Reference
 > Refs provide a way to access DOM nodes or React elements created in the render method.\